Govt has no answers to questions raised by Dar, Miftah: PML-N

 tap to bring up your browser menu and select 'Add to homescreen' to pin the The News web appGot it!

-ISLAMABAD: Pakistan Muslim League-Nawaz (PML-N) Spokesperson Marriyum Aurangzeb has said the Pakistan Tehreek-e-Insaf government banning former finance minister Ishaq Dar on Pakistani channels shows how much it is scared of the PML-N leadership.
+ISLAMABAD: PML-N spokesperson Marriyum Aurangzeb has said Pakistan Tehreek-e-Insaf government banning former finance minister Ishaq Dar on Pakistani channels shows how much it is scared of the PML-N leadership.

 Meanwhile, Pakistan People’s Party leader Nafeesa Shah, in her reaction to the press conference, said the Shaukat Khanum Hospital should be nationalised and there should be its forensic audit.

-ISLAMABAD: Pakistan Muslim League-Nawaz (PML-N) Spokesperson Marriyum Aurangzeb has said the Pakistan Tehreek-e-Insaf government banning former finance minister Ishaq Dar on Pakistani channels shows how much it is scared of the PML-N leadership.
+ISLAMABAD: PML-N spokesperson Marriyum Aurangzeb has said Pakistan Tehreek-e-Insaf government banning former finance minister Ishaq Dar on Pakistani channels shows how much it is scared of the PML-N leadership.

 Meanwhile, Pakistan People’s Party leader Nafeesa Shah, in her reaction to the press conference, said the Shaukat Khanum Hospital should be nationalised and there should be its forensic audit.